mofo7777/Stackoverflow/README.md

 # Stackoverflow
 All source codes I've provided on stackoverflow as an answer, usually under tags ms-media-foundation.

+In the programs below, some values are harcoded, like video file path for example :

+#define VIDEO_FILE L"C:\\Users\\Public\\Videos\\Sample Videos\\Wildlife.wmv"

+Dont't forget to change them, if you use a different video file, in a different path.

 ## CustomVideoMixer
 This program shows the basic essentials for implementing a custom video mixer, to be used by a media session.